Goodbody Health Inc.: Goodbody Health Announces OTC Ticker Change

-VANCOUVER, BC / ACCESSWIRE / February 3, 2022 / Goodbody Health Inc. (CSE:GDBY) ("Goodbody Health" or the "Company") announces the over the counter market ("OTC") in the United States ticker will change from "SCNFF" to "".
+VANCOUVER, BC / ACCESSWIRE / February 3, 2022 / Goodbody Health Inc. (CSE:GDBY) ("Goodbody Health" or the "Company") announces the over the counter market ("OTC") in the United States ticker has changed from "SCNFF" to "GDBYF".

 The Directors of the Company accept responsibility for the contents of this announcement.